Where to stay in the Dolomites – BEST 10 TOWNS & AREAS

 Brunico – Great for history and culture

-• Best places to stay in the Dolomites for History Buffs, Families, Cultural Enthusiasts
+• Best place for History Buffs, Families, Cultural Enthusiasts

 • Summer destination: 4.5